Rejuvenating Old Buttons

 I recently acquired a few hundred old buttons.
 Most of the buttons were in perfect condition, but several were discolored.
 I tried to clean the stained buttons by soaking them in bleach overnight, but that only whitened some of them.

 Do you have a good sewing tip?
 Send it in, and we’ll pay you if we publish it in Threads magazine.
-We’ll also select the cleverest tip in each issue, and the winner will receive a gift package from Taunton Press including Threads DVDs and other instrucional sewing books.
+We’ll also select the best tip in each issue, and the winner will receive a gift package from The Taunton Press, including Threads DVDs and other instructional sewing books.

 Send tips to:

 Newtown, CT 06470